 Low Sperm Count Symptoms

 The primary symptom is the inability to have a baby.
 There can be no other noticeable signs and symptoms.
 In some cases, a fundamental issue, for example, a hereditary chromosomal abnormality, a hormonal imbalance, dilated testicular veins or a disorder that obstructs the passing of sperm could potentially cause warning signs.
-The low sperm count signs include:
+The low sperm count signs or oligospermia symptoms include:

 - Problems with sexual function, for example, low sex drive or difficulty maintaining an erection (erectile dysfunction).